 - Not Enough Hot Water

-Experiencing no hot water whatsoever is obvious indication of an issue.
+Getting no hot water whatsoever is clear indication of an issue.
 But fluctuating water temperature is frequently missed as a concern.
 This could mean mineral deposits have formed and your heating element has to be fixed or removed.

 If you’re receiving nothing at all or minimal hot water, there may be an issue with the pilot light.
-If you’re unsure how to service the pilot light, reach out to our technicians at 780-800-9047.
+If you’re unsure how to service the pilot light, reach out to our technicians at 780-800-9047 in Edmonton.
 While some owners can restart the pilot light on their own, it can be unsafe if you’re apprehensive of the steps to take.

 If you detect a rotten egg smell, don’t try to light the pilot.
 Contact your area utility company immediately.